paragonie/pecl-libsodium-doc/chapters/09-recipes.md

 <h3 id="sealed-logs">Sealed Application Security Reports</h3>

 **Problem:** Encrypt application logs such that only administrators can read the contents of the message.
-An attacker that has compromised the endpoint and captured some of the outgoing log traffic.

 **Desired Solution:** Ensure that the attacker will be unable to read any of the messages that went out (and thus won't know what the administrators know about his/her activity).
+We can't stop the attacker from sending false logs after that point.

 This strategy combines both [`\Sodium\crypto_box_seal()`](08-advanced.md#08-advanced.md#crypto-box-seal) and [`\Sodium\crypto_sign()`](05-publickey-crypto.md#crypto-sign).